wrondon/AndroidTaskDemo/README.md

 ### This code is based on public Samples, Templates and Repositories found in Github,
 mostly created by Google.
-Also using some topics-features ideas found in some job interview Tasks.
+Also using topics-features ideas found in job interview Tasks.

 ##### It's intended just to show and enable the discussion of some Android topics or features, e.g.:
 	Hilt/Dagger for Dependency Injection